nyinyi979/weather-app/README.md

 ### Version
 - 1.1 - added functionality to marker

+Please, reload after giving access to location for the first time!!
 Live version of the website can be seen on - https://weather-app-six-omega-77.vercel.app/